-Any other matter related to effective or efficient service delivery, as required by Commission policy. joint study to evaluate the fiscal and operational impacts of this option.
-No additional issues have been identified. alternative could be a lower parcel tax for current CFPD customers while maintaining a similar or higher level of service.
+Area and contracting for services currently provided by single-purpose special districts.
+A potential benefit of this government structure alternative could be a lower parcel tax for current CFPD customers while maintaining a similar or higher level of service.
 In addition, the CFPD fire station could be repurposed as a community benefit (e.g., community center, senior center, library facility).
 Consolidating the three services under in the form of a County Service Area would streamline contract management and provide for transparency and accountability for municipal services.
-The CFPD, the County of San Mateo, and the City of Daly City should consider undertaking a
+The CFPD, the County of San Mateo, and the City of Daly City should consider undertaking a joint study to evaluate the fiscal and operational impacts of this option.
+Any other matter related to effective or efficient service delivery, as required by Commission policy.
+No additional issues have been identified.